 Leading authorities on hair recommend shampooing atleast every alternate day.
 This washes away scalp oils containing the hormone DHT (dihydrotestosterone) which contributes to hair loss.

 Like shampoos, conditioners must leave behind enough ingredients so that the hair combs easily and feels soft, but not so that the hair looks weighted down or greasy.
-The best ingredients to look for in a hair conditioner are Liposomes, Wheat Protein, Shea Butter and plant extracts such as Horsetail Extract and Stinging Nettle.
-Conditioners should strengthen your hair, adding volume and shine.
+The best ingredients to look for in a hair conditioner are Liposomes, Wheat Protein, Shea Butter and plant

 A Step-by-Step way to wash your hair:

 - Always brush hair to loosen dirt and scalp flakes, while activating oil glands.

 - Massage scalp gently to relieve tension and aid blood circulation in the scalp.